codex-storage/codex-docs/codex/about.md

-# Codex 소개
+# About Codex

-작업 진행 중 :construction:
+ Work in progress :construction: